Rochester, Minnesota: Arts and culture

 The oldest cultural arts institution in the community, Rochester Symphony Orchestra & Chorale was founded in 1919 as a professional performing arts organization called the Rochester Orchestra.
 Its earliest ensemble, the Lawler-Dodge Orchestra, was founded in 1912 as a volunteer orchestra, driven by Daisy Plummer, wife of Mayo Clinic physician, Dr. Henry Plummer, and directed by Harold Cooke.
 In the early years, the Orchestra appeared in the former Chateau Theatre where they performed background music for silent movies.

-The Gray Duck Theater, an independent movie theater, opened in 2019.
+Pop's Art Theater, an independent movie theater, opened in 2023, following the closure of Grey Duck Theater in the same space.

 Rochester also houses the Rochester Public Library near the Civic Center.
 It is one of the largest libraries in the area and has been awarded the National Medal for Museum and Library Service in 2018.

 Sports

 Parks and recreation

 Rochester's city park system has more than 100 sites covering 5 sqmi, including parks located along Bear Creek and South Fork Zumbro rivers.
 The city also maintains 85 mi of paved trails.

 The city also maintains four public golf courses: Northern Hills, Eastwood Golf Club, Hadley Creek, and Soldiers Field Golf Course located downtown.
 In addition, a number of private courses are located in the Rochester area, including Willow Creek Golf Club, Oak Summit Golf Club, and the Rochester Golf and Country Club along with a number of courses in smaller surrounding communities.
 The city of Rochester has also started the bike share program for its community members where the registered members and visitors can rent a bike for free through one of its bike share locations at Rochester Public Library, Peace Plaza or Rochester City Hall.